 The design of the kitchen and the position of the stove above which the chimney is to be installed, have a huge impact to determine the installation height of the chimney.
 The position of the stove should be near the outer wall of your kitchen so that the air can travel efficiently with minimum obstruction.
 It reduces the cost of installation and improves the performance of the chimney.

-But, if the position of the stove is near the sidewalls of the kitchen, the installation may involve the long length of duct, reduced suction power, inefficient operation.
+But, if the position of the stove is near the sidewalls of the kitchen, the installation may involve the long length of duct, reduced suction power, and inefficient operation.
 This is why you should shift the position of the stove near the outer wall.
 However, it is not always possible.
 In that case, select a chimney with a higher suction capacity.
 Make sure to adjust it safely by using the best ladder in India.

-How to Select Chimney Suction Power with respect to Height?
+How to Select Chimney Suction Power with Respect to Height?

 You need to install the chimney in such a way that it can effectively suck out the gases and fumes as well as maintain proper safety during cooking.
 Before placing at a height, firstly, you have to select the right suction capacity.